hyperledger/besu-docs/docs/public-networks/get-started/connect/testnet.md

 :::note

-If you can't get ETH using the faucet, you can ask for help on the [EthStaker Discord](https://discord.io/ethstaker).
+If you can't get testnet ETH using the faucet, you can ask for help on the [EthStaker Discord](https://discord.gg/ethstaker).

 :::